i-pi/i-pi-archive/README.rst

-This is typically a patched version of an electronic structure code, but a simple self-contained Fortran driver that implements Lennard-Jones and Silveira-Goldman potentials is included for test purposes.
+This is typically a patched version of an electronic structure code, but a simple self-contained Fortran driver that implements Lennard-Jones and Silvera-Goldman potentials is included for test purposes.

 Quick Installation and Test
 ---------------------------

-Follow these instruction to test i-PI.
-These assume to be run from a Linux environment, with a recent version of Python, Numpy and gfortran, and that the terminal is initially in the i-pi package directory (the directory containing this file).
+Follow these instructions to test i-PI.
+It is assumed that i-PI will be run from a Linux environment, with a recent version of Python, Numpy and gfortran, and that the terminal is initially in the i-pi package directory (the directory containing this file).

 * Generate the driver code